DeKALB, Ill. -- The Northern Illinois University Board of Trustees voted Thursday to lower…

 Freeman joined NIU in 2010 as vice president for Research and Graduate Studies.
 Prior to coming to NIU, she spent 16 years as a faculty member at Kansas State University (K-State), where her roles included associate dean for Research and Graduate Programs for the K-State College of Veterinary Medicine and associate vice president for innovation for K-State Olathe.

 Freeman earned a bachelor’s degree in 1981, followed by a master’s degree and a doctor of veterinary medicine in 1986, all from Cornell University.
-She went on to earn a doctor of philosophy degree at The Ohio State University in 1989, and subsequently worked as a postdoctoral fellow and research scientist at the University of Rochester School of Medicine.
+She went on to earn a doctor of pharmacology degree at The Ohio State University in 1989, and subsequently worked as a postdoctoral fellow and research scientist at the University of Rochester School of Medicine.
 In 2004-05, Freeman was a Fellow of the American Council on Education, hosted by the University at Buffalo.

 Northern Illinois University is a student-centered, nationally recognized public research university, with expertise that benefits its region and spans the globe in a wide variety of fields, including the sciences, humanities, arts, business, engineering, education, health and law.
 Through its main campus in DeKalb, Illinois, and education centers for students and working professionals in Chicago, Hoffman Estates, Naperville, Oregon and Rockford, NIU offers more than 100 courses of study while serving a diverse and international student body.